-Today, research that investigates such complex interactions is sparse, and evidence for either the compensatory or accumulated advantage hypothesis is limited.
+Currently research on complex interactions is sparse, and evidence for either the compensatory or accumulated advantage ('Matthew effect') proposals is limited (e.g. see review by Roßbach, Kluczniok, & Kuger, 2008).
 However, on the whole more results are in support for the compensatory hypothesis, with more disadvantaged children benefitting more from the experience of ECEC.